 Kytami is a violinistextremist. - "Kytami is arguably, Canada's most diverse and engaging fiddle player, she is an unbelievably energetic performer."
 Kytami's range and styles span from classical, punk, metal, hip-hop, Reggae, Celtic and any "fiddle styles" in between.
 Her skill and energy have moved audiences to stand up and embrace her music.
 From Canada to Europe, to the Near to the Far East, crowds groove to her sometimes melodious, sometimes strident, always energizing and engaging musical styles.
 She has recorded with established artists in diverse musical genres.
 From reggae, hip hop, drum and bass, to punk and metal.
 She has performed with Third Eye Tribe, Blackie LeBlanc, the Kytami Revolution, the indie pirate-rock group, Lownote and delhi2dublin.
 Kytami is featured on a number of Delhi2Dublin CDs.
-More recently, can be seen and heard on tour with PHONIK OPS in Canada and the U.S. Links: Website, Reverbnation, YouTube, SoundCloud, Kytami on Facebook and DC Bebop page.
+More recently, can be seen and heard on tour with PHONIK OPS in Canada and the U.S. Links: Wikipedia, Reverbnation, YouTube, SoundCloud, Kytami on Facebook and DC Bebop page.